phi-go/rfcs/text/0000-explicit-tail-calls.md

 As `become` is always in a tail position (due to being used in place of `return`), this requirement for TCE is already fulfilled.

-See this earlier [example](#the-difference-between-return-and-become) on how become causes drops to be elaborated.
+See this earlier [example](#the-difference-between-return-and-become) on how `become` causes drops to be elaborated.

 ## Operators are not supported
-Invocations of operators were considered as valid targets, but were rejected on grounds of being too error-prone.
+Invocations of operators were considered as valid targets, but they were rejected on the grounds of being too error-prone.
-In any case, these can still be called as methods.
+In any case, they can still be called as methods.
 One example of their error-prone nature ([source](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1167112296)):
 ```rust
 pub fn fibonacci(n: u64) -> u64 {
     if n < 2 {